pablo-abc/uvu-expect/README.md

 Checks if the your target is equal (===) to the value supplied.
 You can add `.deep` before to check for deep equality.

+When checking deep equality, you can use [matchers](#matchers) to make the comparison less strict.

 Alias: `.equals`.

 ```javascript